Jacques I, Prince of Monaco: Life and reign

 Jacques served as regent for his wife from 21 February 1731 to her death.
 At the end of 1731, Louise Hippolyte died of smallpox.
 Jacques I neglected the affairs of state and, under pressure from the population, had to leave the country in May 1732.

-He abdicated in favor of his son Honoré the next year.
+Jacques abdicated in favor of his son Honoré on November 7, 1733.

 He spent the last years of his life in Versailles and Paris.
 It was at Versailles that Louise-Françoise de Bourbon-Maine, a grand daughter of Louis XIV and his mistress, Madame de Montespan, was proposed as a wife for the widowed prince; despite having a large dowry, (she was the daughter of the Louis-Auguste de Bourbon, duc du Maine and his wife, Anne Louise Bénédicte de Bourbon) the marriage never materialised and the prince never married again.

 His Paris residence was named after him Hôtel Matignon and is today the official residence of the Prime Minister of France.
 Prior to his death, he was a frequent visitor to Versailles with his son.